 The classroom has become a place that serves to support a student's holistic growth - mind, body, and heart.
-When educational institutions embed social-emotional learning into their classrooms and curriculum, students and staff learn to be mindful of emotions, challenges,

-Education Society's s, Science and Commerce, Rasayani stresses, and traumas and make room for academic learning.
+When educational institutions embed social-emotional learning into their classrooms and curriculum, students and staff learn to be mindful of emotions, challenges, stresses, and traumas and make room for academic learning.